openwisp/netjsonconfig/docs/source/backends/openwrt.rst

                     "radio": "radio0",
                     "mode": "access_point",
                     "ssid": "wifi service",
-                    # the wireless interface will be attached to the "lan" network
+                    # "network": ["lan"]  this proeprty can be omitted
-                    "network": ["lan"]
+                    # but may be overridden if needed
                 }
             },
             {